humandebri/kinic-cli/README.md

 ## Get Production Tokens

-Ready to deploy on mainnet? **DM https://x.com/wyatt_benno for KINIC prod tokens** and start building summons with real memory.
+Ready to deploy on mainnet? **DM https://x.com/wyatt_benno for KINIC prod tokens** and start building agents with trustless memory.

 ---